-Bit of a funny one today, with a keys locked in car scenario.
+Bit of a funny one today, with a keys locked-in car scenario.

-- First we had cars that could only be locked by a key in the door.
+- First, we had cars that could only be locked by a key in the door.
 No more slamming the locked door shut just as you spot the keys still in the ignition.

 - Then, we had doors that could be locked by a push of a button.
-Open doors closed after the “lock door” button was pressed would unlock on closure of the door to prevent an accidental locking of the doors, leaving keys on the seat and locked in keys.
+Open doors closed after the “lock door” button was pressed would unlock on the closure of the door to prevent accidental locking of the doors, leaving keys on the seat and locked in keys.

-The exit was a little ungraceful, and required an amount of wriggling and pulling of stomach due to the proximity of said poorly parked car beside Max’s work van.
-Instead of placing his keys in his pocket he kept them in his left hand.
-As he pushed the driver’s door shut he somehow dropped his keys instead the car door and the door closed on them, triggering the “lock car” button on the key.
+The exit was a little ungraceful, and required an amount of wriggling and pulling of the stomach due to the proximity of said poorly parked car beside Max’s work van.
+Instead of placing his keys in his pocket, he kept them in his left hand.
+As he pushed the driver’s door shut he somehow dropped his keys instead of the car door and the door closed on them, triggering the “lock car” button on the key.
 There was an ominous crunching sound, followed by a BEEP BEEP to let him know his van was now securely locked.

 He stands there for a moment in disbelief.
 He has achieved the near possible.
 Locking his keys in a “lock keys in car” proof car.